If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve ever had.

 - 1.5 minutes was the perfect time for my pancakes, but you'll need to adjust based on your preferences.
 You'll know the pancakes are ready to flip when you can easily slide a spatula underneath them.
 If you prematurely flip the pancake, you can always flip it back over to finish that side.

-- If you want to make this pancakes recipe for meal prep, you can store the protein pancakes in the fridge or freezer to enjoy later in the week.
+- If you want to make this pancake recipe for meal prep, you can store the protein pancakes in the fridge or freezer to enjoy later in the week.

 - The nutritional information will vary based on the type of cake mix you use, so be sure to calculate your own.